Joanna Coles: Television

-The Bold Type

 Continuing the trend of Cosmo-focused shows, in 2017, The Bold Type premiered on Freeform, of which she is an executive producer.
 The show has been nominated for three Teen Choice Awards, a Satellite Award, an Imagen Award, and a GLAAD Media Award.

-Disney platforms

-In April 2019, Joanna Coles signed a two-year first-look deal with ABC Studios.
+In April 2019, Coles signed a two-year first-look deal with ABC Studios.
 In the announcement, it was said that "under the pact, the former CCO will be developing and executive producing projects for multiple platforms with focus on streaming and cable."

 Other ventures

-Women's empowerment

-Joanna Coles is an advocate for women in media and the business world.
+Coles is an advocate for women in media and the business world.
 She sits on the board of Women's Entrepreneurs New York City, an initiative to expand female entrepreneurship with a focus on underserved women and communities.

-Boards
+Coles hosts an annual holiday lunch for 120 top women in media.

-Coles is on the boards of public companies Snap Inc. and Sonos, the non-profit Women's entrepreneurs NYC, and private companies such as Grover, Density and Blue Mistral.
+Coles is on the boards of public companies Snap Inc. and Sonos and private companies such as Grover, Density and Blue Mistral.